EirikSNedland/Series-Name-Changer/README.md

 ## How to use
 Enter the configuration in main file.
-NAME_PREFIX should be name of series
+* NAME_PREFIX new file name
-DEFAULT_SEASON needs to be set if the current filenames does not include season number LANGUAGE should be set if it is a .srt file
+* DEFAULT_SEASON needs to be set if the current filenames does not include season number
+* LANGUAGE should be set if it is a .srt file

 Save the file and run it from terminal